-- 29. The ICC is routinely confronted with situations where crimes falling within its jurisdiction have been committed on a massive scale.
+- 28. The Office operates in an unpredictable environment which makes planning a challenge: (1) in recent years, the Office has seen fugitives unexpectedly surrendering, being arrested or transferred to the custody of the Court; (2) new situations emerged requiring the Office to open investigations almost every year; (3) Article 70 offences have also steadily increased in 2013 and 2014.
+This unpredictability, in combination with the Office's existing resource limitations, has meant that necessary investigations have had to be postponed. - 29.
+The ICC is routinely confronted with situations where crimes falling within its jurisdiction have been committed on a massive scale.
 The consequences of these crimes are not only felt locally within the situation country.
-Individuals from all sides of these conflicts may be located outside the country of situation.
+Individuals from all sides of these conflicts may be located outside the situation country.
 These may be victims or potential witnesses fleeing the violence, or perpetrators escaping from fear of prosecution or retaliation or preparing a comeback.
 Different law enforcement actors are taking initiatives to respond to this challenge.
 There is a risk, however, of overlap which can be avoided through a higher level of coordination and complementarity. - 30.
-ICC crimes usually do not occur in isolation from other types of criminality, such as ordinary opportunistic crimes or transnational organised criminal activity.
-In particular, the impact of these latter crimes may fuel the conditions for crimes within the jurisdiction of the ICC and simultaneously frustrate efforts to re-establish the rule of law, bring perpetrators to account and provide justice for the victims.
-While the connection with other forms of transnational or organized criminal activity is not systematically mapped, sufficient indicia exist to turn this connection into an area of attention for the global community: - Parties to a conflict or those planning wide-scale attacks against civilian populations need funds to purchase weapons, ammunition and technology.
-To obtain these 'tools of the trade,' they resort to committing crimes which, unless captured by any of the definitions of crimes under the Rome Statute, are not directly under ICC jurisdiction, including illegal exploitation of resources, corruption, embezzlement, hostage taking and ransom requests, theft and extortion, and illegal trafficking in arms, human beings and drugs. - Proceeds of crimes are being hidden through embezzlement, money laundering, and institutional corruption. - Unstable governance zones caused by mass violence may provide a base for terrorist organisations seeking to exploit the vacuum to their advantage. - Fighters returning from conflict zones may bring terrorism home, creating further instability and spilling violence across borders. - In post-conflict situations, during the period of re-establishing the rule of law and stabilising the country, there is a high risk that new criminal organizations emerge with members of the fighting parties unable or unwilling to reintegrate into society.
+ICC crimes do not usually occur in isolation from other types of criminality, such as ordinary opportunistic crimes or transnational organised criminal activity.
+In particular, the impact of these latter crimes may fuel the conditions for the commission of crimes within the jurisdiction of the ICC and simultaneously frustrate efforts to re-establish the rule of law, bring perpetrators to account and provide justice for the victims.
+It is important to draw attention to the nexus between these crimes and ICC crimes so that others can contribute to the closing of the impunity gap for ICC crimes, by addressing these crimes that fall outside of the Court's jurisdiction.